NursamedinD/hero-rater-cli/README.md

 # Run locally

 You will need a:
-- A laptop or computer
+- A laptop or computer.
-- Stable internet
+- Stable internet.
-- A web browser
+- A web browser.

 For the cloning process:
-- VS Code
+- VS Code.
-- Ubuntu
+- Ubuntu.
-- Understanding of Python, Sqlite
+- Understanding of Python, Sqlite.

 # Installation process